Elevation: 5,986 ft

 South Ridge, Class 2

 Scramble up a steep but easy open slope of short scrub/gravel to reach the crest of the south ridge and an old 2-track jeep road on the crest.
 Follow the old road to the summit.
 This climb is mostly Class 1 thanks to the old 2-track road (which is not shown on maps).
-The summit is wide open and had a small cairn so I built it up sizably.
+The summit is wide open and had a small cairn so I enlarged it.
 The summit offers great views of US-20 and ID-33 as well as views of other scrub peaks to the north and northwest (the Arco Hills).